 Newly admitted and continuing engineering students must submit the following information for scholarship consideration:

 Scholarship Application Check List

-William J. Schoen, a former United States Marine, established the Schoen Family Scholarship Program for Veterans to aid veterans of the Armed Forces attending USC's Viterbi School of Engineering, Marshall School Business, and Keck School of Medicine.
+William J. Schoen, a retired United States Marine, established the Schoen Family Scholarship Program for Veterans to aid veterans of the Armed Forces attending USC's Viterbi School of Engineering, Marshall School Business, and Keck School of Medicine.

 For students pursuing degrees in business or medicine, please contact those schools directly: